 Transportation/InfrastructureStatewide Transportation Infrastructure:

 The current funding sources that provide for a sustainable multi-modal statewide transportation program in Nebraska must be preserved.
-New sources must also be pursued in order to fund unmet needs at the state, county and city levels.
 User fees have historically funded transportation infrastructure and are still the preferred solution by a majority of Nebraskans.
+However, new sources must also be pursued in order to fund unmet needs at the state, county, and city levels.

-AGC Nebraska supports efforts that will improve the technical skills, attitudes and awareness of the construction industry workforce needed to increase productivity and prepare for the ever-changing nature of work.
+The AGC Nebraska Chapter supports efforts that will improve the technical skills, attitudes, and awareness of the construction industry workforce needed to increase productivity and prepare for the ever-changing nature of work.

-AGC Nebraska encourages reform of the Perkins Act; to promote post-secondary technical education as an option; and we encourage middle and high school educators to educate our youth about all the opportunities available post graduation.
+Our association encourages: reform of the Perkins Act; promoting post-secondary technical education as an alternative to four-year college; and educating middle and high school students about the career opportunities available in the highway construction industry.

 The future of the construction industry depends on the future workforce available.

-AGC Nebraska supports a clean environment by working with the Nebraska Department of Environmental Quality and federal and state legislators as well as other industry stakeholders.
-AGC Nebraska supports environmental laws and regulations that protect the environment while still allowing the construction industry to effectively and efficiently build private and public projects without placing an undue burden on the construction industry.
-We support the common sense application of environmental regulations.
-We encourage the NDEQ to work toward a more consistent application of environmental regulations throughout the various regions of the state and to approach compliance with a desire to provide compliance assistance rather than assessing harsh and strict fines and penalties which could financially cripple a contractor.
+The AGC Nebraska Chapter supports a clean environment by working with the Nebraska Department of Environmental Quality and federal and state legislators as well as other industry stakeholders.
+The association supports environmental laws and regulations that protect the environment while still allowing the construction industry to effectively and efficiently build private and public projects without placing an undue burden on the construction industry.
+The AGC Nebraska Chapter supports the common sense application of environmental regulations.